Azure-Samples/open-liberty-on-aro/guides/howto-integrate-all.md

 For reference, these changes have already been applied in `<path-to-repo>/4-finish` of your local clone.

-These resources have already been created in previous guides.
-Let's recap how we deploy the sample application to the ARO 4 cluster, by executing the following commands.
+Execute the following commands to deploy the sample application to the ARO 4 cluster.

 ```bash
 # Change directory to "<path-to-repo>/4-finish"